sarahyakum/CSProjDatabase/SQL/Views_Procedures_Descrip.md

       - *Inputs:* Professor NetID, Section Code, Section Name, Start Date, End Date, @Variable for message
       - *Outputs:* Message: 'Successs' or condition not met

-  - **professor_get_incomplete_reviews** : Returns the students who haven't completed a specific peer review
+  - **professor_edit_team_num** : Allows the professor to edit a team number
-      - *Inputs:* Section Code, Review Type
+      - *Inputs:* Section Code, Old Team Number, New Team Number, @Variable for the status message
-      - *Outputs:* Student NetIDs of students who have incomplete peer reviews
+      - *Outputs:* Success or condition not met

+  - **professor_remove_student_team** : Allows the professor to remove a student from their team
+      - *Inputs:* Student NetID, @Variable for status message
+      - *Outputs:* Success or condiiton not met

-  - **professor_edit_timeslot** : Allows the professor to edit a student's timeslot
+  - **professor_edit_student** : Allows the professor to edit a student's information
-      - *Inputs:* Student NetID, Timeslot Date ('YYYY-MM-DD'), Updated Description, Updated Duration, and a variable to hold the error message
+      - *Inputs:* Original NetID, Updated NetID, Updated Name, Updated UTDID, @Variable for status message
+      - *Outputs:* Success or the condition not met

+  - **professor_delete_student** : Allows the professor to delete a student
+      - *Inputs:* Student NetID, @Variable for status message
+      - *Outputs:* Success or condition not met

+  - **professor_edit_section** : Allows the professor to edit the information about a section
+      - *Inputs:* Original Section Code, New Name, New code, Updated Start Date, Updated End Date, @Variable for status message
+      - *Outputs:* Success or condition not met

+  - **professor_delete_section** : Allows the professor to delete a section
+      - *Inputs:* Section Code, @Variable for status message
-      - *Outputs:* Error Message: 'Success' or a description of which condition it violated
+      - *Outputs:* Success or condition not met

+  - **check_if_team_exists** : Checks whether a team number is already being used
+      - *Inputs:* Section Code, Team Number, @Variable for status message
+      - *Outputs:* "Team exists" or "Team doesn't exist"

 ### Stretch Goals